heesungjang/joseph-jang-md/posts/spfx-oninit-async-await-blocking.md

 ## Moving the Check

 Instead of trying to make the async call non-blocking, we moved the license check out of `onInit()` entirely.
-We created a wrapper React component that handles licensing at the component level:
+Thankfully, we already had wrapper component that wraps all of our webparts for setting a fluent theme, provide redux global states and etc. Licensing check now lives in this component level:

 ```typescript
 // Clean onInit - no API calls